-Key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsNT\CurrentVersion\Winlogon Key: HKEY_LOCAL_MACHINE\SOFTWARE\NoveII\ Login AutoAdminLogon=0 AutoAdminLogon=1 DefaultLocationProfile=< The name of the Location Profile that contains the information about the Novell User to log in to the NetWare network such as Username, Tree, Context, Server, etc.> DefaultPassword = <novell for="" password="" the<br="">DefaultUserName specified in the Location Profile></novell>
+Key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ WindowsNT\CurrentVersion\Winlogon Key: HKEY_LOCAL_MACHINE\SOFTWARE\NoveII\ Login AutoAdminLogon=0 AutoAdminLogon=1 DefaultLocationProfile=Name of the Location Profile that contains the information about the Novell User to log in to the NetWare network such as Username, Tree, Context, Server, etc. DefaultPassword=Novell Password for the DefaultUserName specified in the Location Profile

 HINT: Location profiles allow you to save a user's specific login information.
 The profile automatically sets up login information such as the user's name, server, tree, context, login script, and other applicable information so that the user does not have to type this information.
 In this case, the location profile must specify an NDS user with Dynamic Local User (DLU) privileges on the Windows NT or Windows 2000 workstation.
-See "Setting Up Location Profiles" on page 32.
+See "Setting Up Location Profiles" on page 34.